Protector of Aborigines: Tasmania

+The Committee for the Care and Treatment of Captured Aborigines was established by Governor Arthur in 1829.
+It soon became known as the Aborigines Committee.
+In February 1831, it's member George Augustus Robinson was appointed to a paid position by the government "with a view of opening an amicable intercourse friendly communication with the whole of the black population of this Island."
+This task soon became rounding up Tasmania's remaining indigenous population, and confining them to the Wybalenna Aboriginal Establishment on Flinders Island.
+Deemed to have finished this task in 1835, he then became the Establishment's Superintendent.

 The Cape Barren Island Reserve Act 1912 made the Secretary for Lands, "charged with the duty of promoting the welfare and well-being of the residents of the Reserve, and of carrying out the provisions of this Act."
 This reserve was understood to be where all Tasmanians of Aboriginal ancestry lived.
 The 1912 Act was replaced by the Cape Barren Island Reserve Act 1945, under which no-one was charged with the protection of its residents.